Skip to main content

 Rubbish

-Nature is a precious resource!
-Rubbish has no place in nature and belongs in the designated rubbish bins!
-So please take your rubbish with you into the valley - otherwise it will still be there
+Nature is a precious resource – and rubbish has no place in it.
+Please use the designated bins and take your litter back down into the valley with you.
+Otherwise, it will still be there when you return.

 How long does the waste lie on the mountain - rotting times at a glance